amspector100/mlr_knockoff_paper/README.md

 The directory ``mlr_src`` contains extraneous functions used in the simulations.
 However, the core contribution of the paper (MLR statistics) is implemented and published in the ``knockpy`` package to ease installation.

 The directory ``sims`` contains the code which actually runs the simulations.
-It also contains .sh files which will replicate the exact simulation settings in the paper.
+It also contains a ``all_sims.sh`` files which will replicate the exact simulation settings in the paper.
+The exception is that the data for a few plots was simulated directly in the ``final-plots/final_plots.ipynb`` notebook.